ssc/gissues/README.md

 # Help

- - M-x github-issues-new - Create a new issue for a repository.
- - M-x github-issues-list - List issues for a repository.
+ - M-x gissues - List issues for a repository.